 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Toronto (Nov.
-25, 2020) – Princess Margaret scientists have revealed how stem cells are able to generate new blood cells throughout our life by looking at vast, uncharted regions of our genetic material that hold important clues to subtle biological changes in these cells.
+Princess Margaret Cancer Centre scientists have revealed how stem cells are able to generate new blood cells throughout our life by looking at vast, uncharted regions of our genetic material that hold important clues to subtle biological changes in these cells.

 The finding, obtained from studying normal blood, can be used to enhance methods for stem cell transplantation, and may also shed light into processes that occur in cancer cells that allow them to survive chemotherapy and relapse into cancer growth many years after treatment.